expwr/expwr/README.md

 ### About Me
 I'm a software developer with a passion for learning and building web applications.
 My primary focus is on the React JS framework and I have experience working with languages such as JavaScript, JSX, TypeScript, TSX, and some Python.
 I'm also quite familiar with MERN applications and RESTful API applications.

-Skills
+### Skills
-React JS
+- React JS
-JavaScript, JSX
+- JavaScript, JSX
-TypeScript, TSX
+- TypeScript, TSX
-Node JS
+- Node JS
-MongoDB Compass
+- MongoDB Compass
-Cloudinary
+- Cloudinary
-Postman/Insomnia
+- Postman/Insomnia
-AWS
+- AWS
-cors
+- cors
-Redux
+- Redux
-JWT
+- JWT
-Firebase
+- Firebase
-Stripe Payment API
+- Stripe Payment API
-MERN Stack
+- MERN Stack
-RESTful APIs
+- RESTful APIs
-NextJS
+- NextJS Applications
-Axios
+- Axios

 ### Experience
 I've worked on various projects using React JS and have experience in building responsive, performant, and user-friendly web applications.
 I'm also familiar with various tools and technologies used in web development such as Node JS, MongoDB Compass, Cloudinary, Postman/Insomnia, Formik, AWS (email auth & password reset), Yup, cors, Redux, React-Router-Dom-v6, JWT, Firebase Authentication, Firebase Cloudstore, and Stripe Payment API.